 No. Requesting to use Parental Leave will not adversely impact your standing and will not be a consideration for future salary adjustments in any manner.
 As noted above, for faculty and academic professionals on probationary appointments, use of parental leave is good cause for "stopping" the tenure clock.

 Postdoctoral scholars and graduate students with a .50 FTE research or teaching assistantship (RA/TA) appointment who have completed at least one academic year's service are eligible for up to six weeks of paid parental leave for the birth or adoption of a child and will continue to receive their stipend and associated benefits (health insurance and tuition remission) during this six‐week period.
 If both parents are postdoctoral scholars or graduate students with a .50 FTE RA/TA appointment who have completed at least one academic year’s service, both parents may receive the accommodation.
 The department is responsible for funding these costs.
 The RA/TA must maintain a minimum enrollment of six credit hours during the term of paid leave.
-Any portion of the 6 week period of recovery from childbirth that falls outside of the appointment term will reduce the amount of available paid leave on a pro-rated basis.
-The accommodation period does not include adoption or paternity leave.
+Any portion of the six week period that falls outside the appointment term will reduce the amount of available paid parental leave on a pro‐rated basis.

 Under the new parental leave policy, graduate students (regular non-RA/TA students) who are recovering from childbirth may request an academic accommodation period for childbirth, allowing them to postpone university and departmental academic requirements and milestones for one semester while remaining enrolled.

 The revised policy will go into effect on July 1, 2019.

 No. One paid Parental Leave is available per family, per birth or adoption event.
 The number of children involved does not increase the length of paid parental leave granted for that event.